 The outcome of acute inflammation depends on the balance of pro- and anti-inflammatory events initiated by mediators of inflammation, which can be “turned on or off” via certain signal transduction pathways.
 To be effective and non-toxic, the signals must be short enough to allow switching to the next stage of the process (such as the transition from inflammation to regeneration).
 These changes in gene activation repertoire occur with the help of transduction factors, which, after their job is done, are ubiquitylated and degraded by the proteasome.
 Alcohol consumption seems to interfere with the transduction of pro-inflammatory signals.

 the NF-κB pathway.
-Activation of this pathway occurs by cytokines (such as tumor necrosis factor alpha, TNFa), phosphorylation of cytoplasmic inhibitory protein IkB and subsequent translocation of NF-kB to nucleus to initiate gene transcription.
-IkB can be “marked” by ubiquitin upon phosphorylation and then is degraded by proteasome; alternatively, non-phosphorylated IkB is modified by small ubiquitin-like modifier (SUMO) and is not targeted for degradation[44
+Activation of this pathway occurs by cytokines (such as tumor necrosis factor alpha, TNFα), phosphorylation of cytoplasmic inhibitory protein IkB and subsequent translocation of NF-κB to nucleus to initiate gene transcription.
+IκB can be “marked” by ubiquitin upon phosphorylation and then is degraded by proteasome; alternatively, non-phosphorylated IκB is modified by small ubiquitin-like modifier (SUMO) and is not targeted for degradation[44

 In liver, ethanol treatment modulates activity of various signal transduction pathways and induces certain downstream events.
 Thus, feeding of animals for 16 wk with ethanol diet causes up-regulation of chemokines and neutrophil infiltration in the liver.
 It also induces elevation of IL-8 levels, which results in suppression of the 26S proteasome, due to activated JNK/AP1 pathways[41

 ], which was attributed to ethanol-mediated induction of SOCS1, due to the limited degradation of SOCS1 by suppressed proteasome (Figure ).
 Peroxynitrite formation with subsequent nitration of tyrosine residues seems to play a critical role in this process.
 Similarly, inhibition of proteasome has also been shown to inhibit IL-6 signaling via

 ETHANOL-ELICITED IMPAIRMENT OF PROTEASOME FUNCTION AND MHC CLASS I-RESTRICTED ANTIGEN PRESENTATION

 the Jak-STAT1 pathway.
 Generated 8-10 amino acid peptides are presented on the cell surface, for recognition by cytotoxic T-lymphocytes (CTLs) and elimination.
-Escaping surveillance of infected cells by CTLs ultimately causes chronic persistence of viral infection in the liver, as is often observed in case of viral hepatitis B and C. Recently, we have shown that ethanol treatment of VL-17A cells suppresses proteasome and leucine aminopeptidase functions, which results in a partial blockade of HBV peptide hydrolysis and suppression of IFNg-induced expression of PA28 and immunoproteasome[20
+Escaping surveillance of infected cells by CTLs ultimately causes chronic persistence of viral infection in the liver, as is often observed in case of viral hepatitis B and C. Recently, we have shown that ethanol treatment of VL-17A cells suppresses proteasome and leucine aminopeptidase functions, which results in a partial blockade of HBV peptide hydrolysis and suppression of IFNγ-induced expression of PA28 and immunoproteasome[20

 Ethanol exposure creates oxidative stress in liver cells and that bi-phasically affects proteasome activity: low oxidative stress up-regulates proteasome function, while high oxidative stress suppresses it.
 Both acetaldehyde and CYP2E1-induced ROS and RNS contribute to this inhibition.
 Suppression of proteasome function results in enhanced cell death, mainly due to increased apoptosis.
 It also induces inflammation, by modulating various signal transduction pathways.
 Low proteasome activity interferes with efficient MHC class I-restricted presentation of antigenic peptides, which lowers antiviral defense.